AvaProtocol/OAK-docs/_docs/examples.md

 - **`tokenID` -** the identifier for the token that you are transferring (e.g. aUSD identifier XYZ)
 - **`amount` -** the amount of the specified token that you are swapping

-*Coming soon.
-Subject to change and may differ for non-EVM chains.

 ### Compounding Yield

 tl;dr - automatically claim and deposit rewards to compound returns